Billy Ketkeophomphone: Cholet

 On 20 November 2019, Ketkeophomphone joined Championnat National side Cholet.
 He made his debut and scored first goal for Cholet on 22 November 2019 in a match against Red Star.

 Dunkerque

 On 1 July 2020, Ketkeophomphone joined Ligue 2 side Dunkerque on a two-year deal.
 He made his debut on 22 August 2020 in a match against Toulouse.
 On 29 August 2020, Ketkeophomphone scored his first goal for Dunkerque in the 39th minute against Clermont Foot.
 He left the club in January 2022.

 Sri Pahang

 On 28 January 2022, Ketkeophomphone signed with Malaysian club Sri Pahang.
 He made his debut on 6 April 2022 in a match against Kedah Darul Aman.
+He was released by the club only after 4 months joining.

 International career

 Born to Laotian refugee parents who fled to France in the 1980s, Ketkeophomphone has expressed interest in representing Laos internationally.
 In 2021, he was called up to the Laotian squad for the 2020 AFF Championship.
 Ketkeophomphone made his debut for Laos on 6 December 2021 in the AFF Cup against Vietnam.
+He played all five matches in tournament, scoring his only goal in the 2-2 draw against Myanmar, the last match before Laos’ elimination from the group stage.